 It is against this background that the invention has been devised.
 In one aspect, the invention provides a method of constructing a sliding subsea foundation.
-The method comprises: embedding at least one mass of rocks in seabed soil; and placing a sliding mudmat on the seabed over the or each mass of rocks.
-The rocks may be lowered into a cavity in the seabed soil, for example by dumping the rocks into the cavity to form the mass of rocks or by inserting the rocks into the cavity when contained within at least one gabion.
+The method comprises: embedding at least one columnar mass of rocks contained within at least one gabion in seabed soil; and placing a sliding mudmat on the seabed over the or each mass of rocks.

+The rocks may be lowered into a cavity in the seabed soil, for example by inserting the rocks into the cavity when contained within the at least one gabion.
 A gabion is a basket or cage of wire mesh or netting filled with rocks as disclosed, for example, in EP 2581499.

-The seabed soil may be penetrated with at least one gabion containing the rocks.
-Penetration of the or each gabion may be driven by self-weight of the gabion, optionally supplemented by a penetration driver such as a deadweight that bears on the or each
+The seabed soil may be penetrated with the at least one gabion containing the rocks.

+10 Penetration of the or each gabion may be driven by self-weight of the gabion, optionally supplemented by a penetration driver such as a deadweight that bears on the or each gabion.
-10 gabion.
 In that case, the or each gabion may be lowered toward the seabed suspended from at least one deadweight or other penetration driver, which may then be removed from the or each gabion after embedding the or each gabion in the seabed.